muan/unicode-emoji-json/README.md

 ### Skin tone variations

-Emoji with skin tone variation support are consolidated into one entry, with a `fitzpatrick_scale` flag on them.
+Emoji's skin tone variations are consolidated into one base entry, with a `fitzpatrick_scale` flag on them.

+This means one entry of 👋 represents its 5 variations– 👋🏻, 👋🏼, 👋🏽, 👋🏾, 👋🏿; while raw unicode data list them as individual emoji entries.

 ## Files